kiln/flourish-slider/README.md

 <script src="https://cdn.flourish.rocks/slider-v1.full.min.js"></script>
 ```

 Slider uses [D3](https://d3js.org/).
-If you’re already using d3 on your site then you can
+If you’re already using D3 on your page then you can
 include a much smaller file that uses the `d3` object you already have rather than including
 D3 code in the file.